Deriving Complete Constraints in Hidden Variable Models: Observationally equivalent DAGs

 \section{Observationally equivalent DAGs}

-Multiple graphs may be observationally equivalent and therefore emit the same set of constraints.
+Multiple graphs may be observationally equivalent and therefore admit the same set of constraints.
 For example, the graph $X \rightarrow Y$ is observationally equivalent to the graph where $X$ and $Y$ share an unobserved parent.
-Proposition 5 of \citet{evans2016graphs} and its extensions \citep{ansanelli2022observational} can be used to obtain graphs with lower c-degree that are observationally equivalent to graphs with c-degree greater than one.
+Proposition 5 of \citet{evans2016graphs} and its extensions \citep{ansanelli2025observationalpartialordercausal} can be used to obtain graphs with lower c-degree that are observationally equivalent to graphs with c-degree greater than one.
 We note that this may not be causal, but it is \emph{observationally} equivalent to the DAG under study.
-Proposition 5 of \citet{evans2016graphs}, adapted to our notation, provides a recipe for converting between observationally equivalent DAGs that may have different c-degrees.
+The following Proposition \ref{prop:replace} provides a recipe for converting between observationally equivalent DAGs that may have different c-degrees.